 Upgrading to a new motorcycle can be an exciting process and a challenging one.
 Newer motorcycles can offer you a wide range of features you current motorcycle might not have depending on its age.
 There are so many choices and decisions to make when upgrading your motorcycle it can be difficult to decide on the motorcycle that is right for you.

-BBV Power Sports knows it can be tricky choosing a new motorcycle, so we have derived some tips for you to follow.
+BBV Powersports knows choosing a motorcycle can be tricky, so we have derived some tips for you to follow.

 Know What You Want

 The key is to take time to think about what you are looking for when it comes to upgrading your motorcycle.
 Make a list and write down the features that you can’t live without in a motorcycle.
 If you are still unsure about the type of motorcycle you want, come visit us at BBV Power Sports.
 We will be more than happy to sit down with you and go over the various motorcycle options you have.

 Do your homework on the particular motorcycles you are interested in.
 Read reviews and talk to other motorcycle owners who have the type of motorcycle you are looking for.
 There are many different types of motorcycles from choppers to cruisers, discover the one that is a right fit for you.

 Your insurance provider can tell you about the different monthly insurance rates various motorcycles will cost you.
 Your age and accident history is a big factor in how much your insurance premiums will cost.
 Younger motorcycle owners will pay much more a month because of the higher liability. vs. someone who is much older.

 Are you planning on trading in your existing bike for a new one, or selling it on your own?
 Determine the value of your current motorcycle and figure out the price difference for a newer motorcycle.
 Determine your budget, so you can know which price range to stay in, then figure out the trade-in value of your motorcycle vs. selling it on your own.
 The value from your current motorcycle can go towards the cost of a new motorcycle.